taboege/gambas3/comp/src/gb.test/taskell.md

     > SkipAll is in Test, Skip in Assert, Todo in Assert.
 This is inconsistent, We have to decide where they should be.
 - Skip all
     > Parse `1..0 # SKIP` style TAPs indicating that a whole test was skipped.
-- Ensure TAP created according to  spec
 - Plan selftests
     > gb.test: Every subtest in all tests must plan the own assertion count
-- gbt3 has to return exit status at the end
 - Install gbt3 at Gambas installation

 ## Work